 demosthenes.info was a blog written by Dudley Storey, a web developer teacher.

 (Note that this word association technique can be used for nefarious purposes, too.
 From 2002 ~ 2006, typing the words “miserable failure” into Google would bring up www.whitehouse.gov as the first search result.
 This was achieved through a blogging campaign: any time George W Bush was mentioned in a blog post or comment, they would use the term “miserable failure” and link those words to the White House website.
 Over time, Google associated “miserable failure” with the Bush White House.
 This technique is known as “Google-bombing”, and the company now takes active steps to counter it.
 You will still see variations on this: blog comment spam is particular culprit. )

-Note that Google cannot track every incoming link: content and links hidden behind paywalls and login pages are invisible to Google (for example, links that originate on Facebook pages).
+Google cannot track every incoming link: some content and links hidden behind paywalls and login pages are invisible to Google (for example, links that originate on some Facebook pages).